110 Years of RIVM: day-to-day work

 The National Immunisation Programme was launched in 1957.
 It included the DPTP vaccine, in which the D stands for diphtheria.
 Once children were vaccinated against the disease, diphtheria vanished from the Netherlands almost entirely.
 The DPTP vaccine is still part of the National Immunisation Programme today.

-In 1934, the Central Laboratory merged with the State Serology Institute, becoming the National Institute for Public Health (RIV National Institute for Public Health ).
+In 1934, the Central Laboratory merged with the State Serology Institute, becoming the National Institute for Public Health (RIV National Institute for Public Health (National Institute for Public Health )).

 Environmental research in a mobile laboratory